ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * `bool` - Returns true if the button has just been pressed down.

-The IsApplicationMenuPressedDownOnIndex method is used to determine if the controller button has just been pressed down.
+The IsButtonOnePressedDownOnIndex method is used to determine if the controller button has just been pressed down.

 #### IsButtonOnePressedUpOnIndex/1